GSBS-Bootstrappers/blog/README.md

 ### Suggest a topic for an article

-If you have topic that your would like to see writen about, or a question that you would like to have answer, open an issue [here](https://github.com/GSBS-Bootstrappers/blog/issues) and enter your thoughts
+If you have a topic that you would like to see written about, or a question that you would like to have answered, open an issue [here](https://github.com/GSBS-Bootstrappers/blog/issues) and enter your thoughts.

 To do:

-[ ] - add more notes no writing markdown and filling in the frontmatter
+- [ ] - add more notes on writing markdown and filling in the frontmatter